 Perceived Load is optionally estimated by you and entered manually on FLOW.
 I assume the subsequent calculations are based on RPE-TRIMP.

 From my knowledge of ‘normal’ TRIMP: normal TRIMP falls over somewhat when looking at team sports and weights.
 I believe RPE TRIMP is used by Polar to fill the gap left by normal TRIMP as clearly such sports DO place a load on the body even though your HR may be low.
-Firstbeat do something similar for team sports.
+Firstbeat does something similar for team sports.

 Polar cite McGuigan (2004), Lagally (2002), Soligard (2016)